GitJuski/Linux-servers/h5-GJ(In progress).md

 ![20](Screenshots/5/20.png)

-and after it was done I rebooted.
+and after it was done, I rebooted the machine.

 ![21](Screenshots/5/21.png)

-When I got back in I installed the ssh server.
+When I got back in, I installed the SSH server.

 ![22](Screenshots/5/22.png)

-Then I created a new virtualhost by going to the /etc/apache/sites-available and creating a new file with sudoedit.
+Then I created a new virtual host by going to the /etc/apache/sites-available and creating a new file with sudoedit.

 ![23](Screenshots/5/23.png)